 Bone grafting procedures consist of the application of granulated bone material, growth factors, and other healing materials in the areas of your jaw that are lacking, stimulating healthy and natural new bone growth where your dental implant is to be placed.
 The bone that is used for grafting procedures can be attained from a tissue bank or harvested from places in your own body.
 Another route is to use synthetic materials for grafting.

 Bone Morphogenetic Proteins.
 Sometimes, a substitute for using real bone, synthetic materials are used as a safe and proven alternative.
 Bone morphogenetic proteins (BMPs) are proteins that are naturally produced in the body that help us to form new cartilage and bone.
 This material can be used in bone grafting to increase the bone in the jaw to support dental implant placement and eliminates the need to have a second procedure to harvest bone from elsewhere in the body.
 For BMP treatment, a protein solution is placed over the area of bone that needs support.
 This stimulates the body to create new natural tissue and bone during a healing period of several months.
 After the new bone has finished growing into the area, your jaw will be in good shape to receive your dental implant.

 Drs.
-Morgan and Morio are extensively trained to provide the full scope of bone grafting procedures and will determine during your consultation which type of bone graft material and procedure is best suited to your individual case.
+Morgan, Morio, and Morio are extensively trained to provide the full scope of bone grafting procedures and will determine during your consultation which type of bone graft material and procedure is best suited to your individual case.

 Types of Bone Grafting Procedures